Graduate Studies Reports Access

 Evaluate the merits of action research projects completed in the course through three peer review reports using an evaluation rubric for that purpose (Objective 4).

-Core understandings, knowledge, attitudes, and skills serving as the focus of this course are grounded in program improvement concepts and action research strategies to document, evaluate, and report related work.
+- Major Topics: Core understandings, knowledge, attitudes, and skills serving as the focus of this course are grounded in program improvement concepts and action research strategies to document, evaluate, and report related work.
 Related knowledge and skills are essential for career and technical education instructors and administrators interested in helping CTE staff develop the capacity to use data and information to make administrative or instructional decisions.
 To this end, the content focus is on learning about and applying a framework for using data to inform improvement strategies in career and technical education.
 Major course topics are noted below.

 • Accountability context involving federal, state, and local mandates with implications for demands for program improvements